fedorenchik/PlanetVim/.vim/pack/basic/start/vim-mark/README.md

     nmap * <Plug>MarkSearchOrCurNext
     nmap # <Plug>MarkSearchOrCurPrev

+Or for search for the next occurrence of any mark with fallback to \*:

+    nmap * <Plug>MarkSearchOrAnyNext
+    nmap # <Plug>MarkSearchOrAnyPrev

+Mark searches could also be combined with the built-in search.
+This mapping overloads the default n|/|N commands to search for any mark if there is any mark defined and marks are enabled, and fall back to the default search if
+not:

+    nmap n <Plug>MarkSearchAnyOrDefaultNext
+    nmap N <Plug>MarkSearchAnyOrDefaultPrev

 The search mappings (\*, #, etc.) interpret [count] as the number of occurrences to jump over.
 If you don't want to use the separate mark-keypad-searching mappings, and rather want [count] select the highlight